 Recommendations for change were identified early on, yet, despite assurances the Charter would be amended as gaps were identified, the government left it neglected for five years before making the first amendment.
 Progress has been excruciatingly slow since.

-- Information provided by the government around the new Pain and Suffering Compensation, to be implemented April 1, 2019, is not clear.
+- Information provided by the government around the new Pain and Suffering Compensation, implemented April 1, 2019, is not clear.
 The new benefit will replace the Disability Award, and will allow ill or injured Veterans to choose between a lump sum payment, or a monthly tax-free payment for life.
-The information provided by the Government was based on a 100% disabled Veteran.
-It is unclear how this compensation will benefit Veterans with a lesser assessment.
-It is also unclear if gaps will remain in a disabled Veteran’s lifelong financial security.
+It is unclear if gaps will remain in a disabled Veteran’s lifelong financial security.

-In addition to pressing Government for information on the above areas, the Legion is currently focusing on advocating to improve the following deficiencies in the Veteran Well-Being Act:
+In addition to pressing Government for information on the above areas, the Legion is advocating for renewed assurance that the Veterans Well-being Act